pavel-bc/bitcoin-voice-assistant/examples/blockchain_info_lookup_a2a/GETTING_STARTED.md

 1.  **Stop the ADK Live Server (Host Agent):**
     *   Go to the terminal where `app.live_server` is running and press `Ctrl+C`.
 2.  **Stop the Specialist Agent:**
-    *   If you are finished testing, go to the terminal where `specialist_agents.stock_info_agent` is running and press `Ctrl+C`.
+    *   If you are finished testing, go to the terminal where `specialist_agents.blockchain_info_agent` is running and press `Ctrl+C`.
 This will also stop the `StockToolServer` subprocess it was managing.
 3.  **Stop the MCP Inspector (if running):**
     *   If you still have `mcp dev` (from Section 1) running in a terminal, press `Ctrl+C` there as well.